ejholmberg/demo51823/README.md

 # demo51823
 Hello world
-Adding...a
+Adding...a.
-Third line
+Third line.
-Added fifth line in the second computer
+Added fifth line in the second computer.
-Add the sixth line in the local computer
+Add the sixth line in the local computer.
+This is the seventh line in the web